exabrial/locksmith/readme.md

 ### Method 1: Global install (recommended)

 This install applies to all Maven builds on the machine.
+It's only loaded if it's actually used.

 ```bash
 set -e